-Nitronox: Patient must be able to self-administer this medication.
-Nitronox is contraindicated in patients with abdominal pain, pneumothorax, head injury, or diving-emergency patients.
+Nitrous oxide: The patient must be able to self-administer this medication.

-Note: Nitronox may only be used if the patient has not received an opiate or ketamine.
+- Nitrous oxide is contraindicated in patients with abdominal pain, blunt chest trauma. head-injured, or diving-emergency patients. - Note: Nitrous oxide may only be used if patient has not received an opiate or ketamine.